MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 Membership badge for Pauline Hanson’s One Nation, c.1999

-Of course, forming your own party is only the first in a long line of steps.
-You can’t expect to sweep into the Lodge next time an election comes around.
-Many parties have trouble becoming firmly established, and even with large amounts of funding and advertising, breaking into the political scene is notoriously difficult.
-Despite a lot of media attention, funding and high polling, Pauline Hanson’s One Nation, Clive Palmer’s Palmer United Party and Katter’s Australian Party all won only one House of Representatives seat at their debut election.
-Many minor parties, even those that have been around for decades, have difficulty getting enough candidates to contest all seats.
-At the 2013 federal election, only Labor, the Greens, one of the Coalition parties and Palmer United fielded a candidate in every electorate.
 Of course, minor parties have greater success in the Senate, and often that is where their campaigning efforts are concentrated.
-In 2013 the Australian Motoring Enthusiast Party’s candidate Ricky Muir was elected to represent Victoria in the Senate with only 0.5% of the vote, due to complex preference deals with other minor parties.
-So, while you might not be Prime Minister immediately after forming your party, you could end up as a Senator, with a crucial vote on national legislation!
+In 2013 the Australian Motoring Enthusiast Party's candidate Ricky Muir was elected to represent Victoria in the Senate with only 0.5% of the vote, due to complex preference deals with other minor parties.
+So, while you might not be prime minister immediately after forming your party, you could end up as a senator, with a crucial vote on national legislation!

-Forming new parties has been a long tradition in politics.
-At the first election in 1901, three parties were elected to the new Commonwealth Parliament.
-These were the Protectionists, the Free Traders (both of whom were loose collections of liberals and known by a variety of names in different states), and the more united Labour Party.
-Small, minor parties were formed very early, but the first brand new party to have electoral success after 1901 was the merged Liberal Party, formed by Alfred Deakin from the Protectionists and Anti-Socialists.
+Small, minor parties were formed very early, but the first brand-new party to have electoral success after 1901 was the merged Liberal Party, formed by Alfred Deakin from the Protectionists and Anti-Socialists.
 Deakin wanted a strong, united opposition to the Labor government, and he got it with the merger.
 In 1917 the Liberals merged with Labor defectors into the Nationalists, and in 1931 the Nationalists merged with other Labor defectors to become the United Australia Party, which eventually became the modern Liberals.

 Most new parties are formed in the Parliament themselves, from already existing members who leave one party to form their own.
-The most prominent example, apart from those above, is of Don Chipp’s Australian Democrats.
+The most prominent example, apart from those above, is of Don Chipp's Australian Democrats.
 Chipp had been a Liberal MP, and formed the Democrats as a party of moderate liberalism.
 The Democrats held, on their own or with others, the balance of power in the Senate from 1980 until 2004.
-Other parties formed by incumbent members and senators include Katter’s Australian Party (formed by ex-National Bob Katter) and the Nick Xenophon Team (led Independent Senator Nick Xenophon).
-The use of a prominent person’s name in the party’s name is very much a recent trend, and possibly relates to the modern, presidential, celebrity-style election campaign.

-Probably the most notorious former of new parties was Billy Hughes.
+Probably the most notorious founder of new parties was Billy Hughes.
 He was instrumental in the foundation of the Labor Party even before Federation, and was one of its first members.
 In 1916, he split away from Labor over conscription and formed his National Labor Party, which was folded into the Nationalists.
 Later, after the Nationalists ironically expelled him, he formed his own party again, the Australian Party, in 1930.
 Later, this became part of the UAP.
-Hughes was a member of so many parties, that at his birthday party towards the end of his life, it was noted that he’d been a member of every major Australian party, except the Country Party.
+Hughes was a member of so many parties, that at his birthday party towards the end of his life, it was noted that he'd been a member of every major Australian party, except the Country Party.
 The irascible Hughes, deaf and frail, still managed to rasp 'No, I had to draw the line somewhere!'

 Poster for Katter’s Australian Party, 2013